xbbg-org/xbbg/README.md

 ## Overview

-xbbg is the **most comprehensive and intuitive Bloomberg API wrapper for Python**, providing a Pythonic interface with Excel-compatible inputs, straightforward intraday bar requests, and real-time subscriptions.
+xbbg is the **most comprehensive and intuitive blpapi wrapper for Python**, providing a Pythonic interface with Excel-compatible inputs, straightforward intraday bar requests, and real-time subscriptions.
 All functions return pandas DataFrames for seamless integration with your data workflow.

 **Why xbbg?**